lusaxweb/vuesax/docs/components/README.md

 ## Line Down

-To add a type of button with edges we change the value of `vs-type` by: `line`.
+To add a type of button with edges we change the value of `type` by: `line`.

 :::tip
   you can change the position of the line up with the property `line-position="top"`.
 You can also change the way the line appears on mouse hover with the property `line-origin` using the allowed values: